Want your perfect workout program?

 The elevated heel squat exercise is a great lower body exercise as it allows your torso to stay upright, targeting the front of your upper legs targeting your quads more than the glutes.
 That said, your glutes will be targeted as well and through a fairly large range of motion.

-As with any exercise, there are some things that you need to be cautious of.
 Because you are elevating your heels you are shifting the focus more on your quads and that’s helpful if you need extra quadriceps work.
-You are also limiting the mobility of your ankles, and if you haven’t developed either it might be difficult for you to perform.
-You should practice this exercise without weights until you become comfortable and have proper form.
+You are also mitigating the mobility of your ankles.
+Therefore, be sure to include mobility work in your program.

 Related: